Why focus on child safety?

 - Child safety knowledge, skills and awareness – Staff and volunteers are equipped with the knowledge, skills and awareness to keep children and young people safe through ongoing education and training.

 - Child safety in physical and online environments – Physical and online environments promote safety and wellbeing while minimising the opportunity for children and young people to be harmed.

 - Review of child safety practices – Implementation of the Child Safe Standards is regularly reviewed and improved.

 - Implementation of child safety practices – Policies and procedures document how the organisation is safe for children and young people.

 Support for schools

-To support schools to implement the new Child Safe Standards and meet the requirements of Ministerial Order No. 1359, school governing authorities must ensure their schools review, develop, contextualise and implement policies, procedures and practices to create and maintain a child safe culture and environment.
+To support schools to implement the new Child Safe Standards and meet the ongoing requirements of Ministerial Order No. 1359, school governing authorities must ensure their schools review, develop, contextualise and implement policies, procedures and practices to create and maintain a child safe culture and environment.

 Schools should contact their relevant governing authority for child safety guidance and support.

 Diocese of Ballarat

 The links below provide further information on child safety and the Child Safe Standards: